 Maryanne Diamond AO

-Maryanne has lived with disability all her life and is a parent of an adult son with disability.
-She has worked extensively across the disability services sector, government and leading organisations of persons with disability at the national and global level for over 25 years.
+Maryanne has lived with a disability all her life and is a parent of an adult son with a disability.
+She has worked extensively across the disability services sector, government, and leading organisations of persons with disability at the national and global level for over 25 years.

 Colleen Furlanetto OAM

 Colleen is an active volunteer with CFA, holding leadership roles in inclusion and diversity.
-She also assists in projects at CFA in person centered emergency bushfire planning for people with accessibility needs, working with programs to support emergency preparedness with vulnerable Victorians.
+She also assists in projects at CFA in person-centred emergency bushfire planning for people with accessibility needs, working with programs to support emergency preparedness with vulnerable Victorians.